Otoineppu, Hokkaido: Climate

 Otoineppu has a humid continental climate (Köppen: Dfb).
 Otoineppu, which sits only 50 km from both the Sea of Okhotsk and Japan Sea, is located within a maritime climate.
 The village is ringed in by mountains from all four directions, and sees significant temperature extremes.
 The average temperatures from December to March are below -6 °C, with days as low as -30 °C; temperatures from June to September are typically above 17 °C, with some days reaching above 30 °C.

 Otoineppu is noted for its deep snowfalls; some areas of the village have snowfalls as high as 12 m.
 In 1998 the village had Hokkaido's second-deepest snowfall on record.

+Demographics

+Per Japanese census data, the population of Otoineppu is as shown below.
+The village is in a long period of sustained population loss.